 - Epilepsy: some studies show that cannabidiol oil is capable of decreasing the frequency of convulsions due to the interaction of the substance on the CB1 receptors in the brain, as well as other receptors that are not specific to cannabidiol;

-- Post-traumatic stress (PTS): a study carried out in people diagnosed with PTS proved that the use of cannabidiol caused an improvement in relation to symptoms of anxiety and improved cognitive engagement, in comparison to the group treated with a placebo, in which a worsening of symptoms was observed;
+- Post-traumatic stress disorder (PTSD): a study done on people diagnosed with PTSD proved that the use of cannabidiol was positively associated with an improvement in symptoms of anxiety and cognitive engagement compared to the group treated with a placebo, in which a worsening of symptoms was observed;

-- Insomnia: due to acting on neural regulation and release of neurotransmitters, cannabidiol oil can promote relaxation and help in the treatment of insomnia.
+- Insomnia: due to its action on neural regulation and release of neurotransmitters, cannabidiol oil can promote relaxation and help in the treatment of insomnia.
 There was also a case study that showed that taking 25 mg of cannabidiol oil was capable of improving sleep quality;

 - Inflammation: a study carried out on mice, indicated that cannabidiol was effective in relieving the pain related to inflammation, as it seems to interact with the receptors related to the feeling of pain.

 Despite the indications, action mechanism, properties and absence of THC concentrations, which could make cannabidiol oil more acceptable in the medical and scientific community, the long-term effects of this oil have not been proven.
-In addition, more studies that prove the effects of CBD oil in a bigger number of people are needed.
+In addition, more studies that prove the effects of CBD oil in a larger population are needed.

 Possible side effects

-Some studies verified that the side effects of CBD oil are linked to the misuse of the product, mainly when it is not prescribed by a doctor or is being taken in too high concentrations.
+Some studies verified that the side effects of CBD oil are linked to the misuse of the product, mainly when it is not prescribed by a doctor or if it being taken in excessively high concentrations.
 The side effects may include tiredness and fatigue, diarrhea, changes in weight and appetite, irritability, vomiting and breathing problems.
-In addition, if children take above 200 mg of cannabidiol it can worsen symptoms of anxiety, as well as causing an increase in heart rate and mood changes.
+In addition, if children take above 200 mg of cannabidiol it can worsen symptoms of anxiety, as well as cause an increase in heart rate and mood changes.

-It was also verified that cannabidiol can interfere in the activity of an enzyme produced by the liver, cytochrome P450, which is responsible for deactivating some medications and toxins.
-In that way, CBD can affect the side effects of some medications, as well as decrease the ability of the liver in decomposing and eliminating toxins, which can increase the risk of liver toxicity.
+It was also confirmed that cannabidiol can interfere with the activity of an enzyme produced by the liver, cytochrome P450, which is responsible for deactivating some medications and toxins.
+In that way, CBD can affect the intended action of some medications, as well as decrease the ability of the liver ito breakdown and eliminate toxins.
+Both of these factors can increase the risk of liver toxicity.

-In addition, using CBD oil is not indicated for expectant mothers, those who are planning to get pregnant, or mothers who are breastfeeding.
+CBD oil use is not advised for expectant mothers, those who are planning to get pregnant, or mothers who are breastfeeding.
 This is because CBD can be released into breast milk, and it can also be transmitted to the fetus during pregnancy.